Our Mirage: (2022) Eclipse

-(2023-2026) Tours, Steffen Hirz's Departure, and Fractured
+(2023-2026) Tours, Steffen Hirz's Departure, and Fractured Minds

 On June 25, 2023, Our Mirage performed at the Full Force 2023 festival in Ferropolis with several other bands and Papa Roach was the Headliner for the night.
-In July of 2023, Our Mirage performed at the Deichbrand Festival in Wurster Nordseeküste.
+In July 2023, Our Mirage performed at the Deichbrand Festival in Wurster Nordseeküste.
 In August, they were among the acts that performed at the Summer Breeze Open Air 2023 Festival in Dinkelsbühl, Bavaria, Germany which was headlined by In Flames, Megadeth, Powerwolf, and Trivium.
 In September, the band headlined the Bookwood Festival along with Judas Priest in Buchholz with other bands opening for them.
 In 2024, Our Mirage joined with All Faces Down the Dead By April - The Affliction Europe Tour 2024 headlined by Swedish band Dead by April and Australian band The Amity Affliction.
-On September 2024, the band announced the departure of their guitarist, Steffen Hirz.
+In September 2024, the band announced the departure of their guitarist, Steffen Hirz.
 The band shared this news on Instagram, expressing gratitude for his 7 years of service since the band's inception.
 They also stated that this marks the end of an era while simultaneously ushering in a new chapter for the band.

-In March of 2025, The band made the announcement alongside the release of their new single "Don't Talk" featuring Christopher Kristensen of Dead by April, is out now!
+In March 2025, The band made the announcement alongside the release of their new single "Don't Talk" featuring Christopher Kristensen of Dead by April, is out now!
 His powerful voice adds an incredible dynamic to this new era of Our Mirage.
 In addition to the new video, Our Mirage completed their quartet with David (surname unknown) whom they said toured with the band as a technician and replacement guitarist, but now has taken the reigns as the new guitarist.

-As in July 25, 2025, the band has already released 5 singles "Violent Spin", " Don't Talk", "Fractured", "Right Now", and " Farewell" since Steffen's departure.
-While the band is clearly evolving, there is no mention of a new full-length album being released in 2025.
-Sometime in early 2026, their fourth album, Fractured Minds, is set to be released with the 5 singles listed onto the album.
+As of July 25, 2025, the band has already released 5 singles "Violent Spin", " Don't Talk", "Fractured", "Right Now", and " Farewell" since Steffen's departure.
+On January 30, 2026, their fourth album, Fractured Minds, was released with the 5 singles listed onto the album.